 GCSE Chemistry Course

+Chemistry is the basis of everything.
+All matter is made up of atoms or molecules and the arrangement of these gives materials their chemical properties.
+Studying this course will help students to understand why certain processes do or don’t happen and how we can change factors to make reactions happen at different speeds or under different conditions.
+During this course, students will also develop their practical skills as well as learning how to express the data they collect in an appropriate fashion using graphs and tables.
 We are firmly committed to the teaching of separate sciences at this level, and have elected to follow IGCSE (as opposed to GCSE) as we believe it is intellectually more challenging, and gives a more accurate indication of the nature of the subject at AS /A level for students who want to want to continue to study the subject post-16.

-Paper 1 (4CH0 / 1C) Written paper (2 hours, 66.6 % of the total marks)
+Paper 1 (4CH1 / 1C) Written paper (2 hours, 61.1 % of the total marks)

-Paper 2 (4CH0 / 2C) Written paper (1 hour, 33.3 % of the total marks)
+Paper 2 (4CH1 / 2C) Written paper (1 hour and 15 minutes, 38.9 % of the total marks)